Management of attention deficit hyperactivity disorder: Other

+Bupropion

 Bupropion is classified as an atypical antidepressant.
 It is the most common off-label prescription for ADHD.
 It inhibits the reuptake of norepinephrine, and to a lesser extent dopamine, in neuronal synapses, and has little or no effect on serotonergic reuptake.
 Bupropion is not a controlled substance.
 It is commonly prescribed as a timed release formulation to decrease the risk of side effects.